kavish155/Travel_planner/README.md

 ```
 ## Installation & Setup
 ### Prerequisites
-Ensure you have Python 3.11+ installed and open Command prompt in windows
+Ensure you have Python 3.11+ installed and open Command prompt in windows and
+start writing code step by step given below

 1️⃣ **Clone the Repository**
   - ```git clone https://github.com/kavish155/Travel_planner.git```